bhupendra-chouhan/NamasteReact/readme.md

 5) Try to call/create these hooks on the top, means it should be in the top of function body.
 Sot that we don't have a lot of inconsistancy in our code, because javascript is a synchronous single-threaded language due to this the code will run line by line.

 6) Never create useState hooks inside if-else statements, loops, inner function of a function component.

+7) Never update state variable directly just like a regular variable.
+Always use a .setState("#") method to update the state variable in a Functional Components or this.setSTate({state: "#"}) in Class Components.
 ```
 **Learn all about implementation of state in React 👉 [Click Here](https://react.dev/learn/thinking-in-react)